Benjamin Fishbourn

 Benjamin Fishbourn (January 4, 1759 – November 8, 1790) was an American soldier during the American Revolution and Aide-de-Camp to General Anthony Wayne.
 He was also the first ever Presidential nominee rejected by the Senate, also being the first instance of Senatorial courtesy.

 Early life

 Fishbourn was born on January 4, 1759 in Philadelphia, Pennsylvania to William and Mary Tallman Fishbourn.

 Military career

-In 1776, Benjamin Fishbourn was made Paymaster of the Second Pennsylvania Battallion for the Continental Army in the American Revolutionary War.
+In 1776, Benjamin Fishbourn was made Paymaster of the Second Pennsylvania Battalion for the Continental Army in the American Revolutionary War.
 He served in the Continental Army with the First, Second, and Fourth Regiments of Pennsylvania.
 Later, he served as Aide-de-camp to General Anthony Wayne, which position he held for four years.

 On January 3, 1777, he was made Captain of the Fourth Pennsylvania Regiment.

 On February 17, 1779, he became the Aide-de-camp to General Wayne.
 He was promoted to a Major and served as the subordinate to General Wayne until 1783.